tylernathanreed/jira-client-php/docs/schema/status-workflow-usage-dto.md

-# Status Workflow Usage D T O
+# Status Workflow Usage DTO

 Workflows using the status.